NFL Free Agents 2019: Latest Rumors and Predictions for Market's Top Names

 The New York Giants will not place the franchise tag on strong safety Landon Collins, and that move is somewhat surprising because he was the best defensive player on their roster.

-Collins close the year on injured reserve with a shoulder injury, but he is a hard hitting player who loves to play the physical game.
-Collins led the Giants with 96 tackles last season and he had four passes defensed.
+Collins close the year on injured reserve with a shoulder injury, but he is a hard-hitting player who loves the physical side of the game.
+Collins led the Giants with 96 tackles last season and had four passes defensed.

 Former New York Giants defensive coordinator Steve Spagnuolo is now in a similar position with the Kansas City Chiefs, and it would not be out of the question for the defensively porous Chiefs (31st in yards allowed, 32nd against the pass) to make a run at Collins.

-Safety Eric Weddle was released by the Baltimore Ravens, and since he is no longer with that team, he does not have to wait to negotiate with a new team.

-NFL insider Adam Schefter of ESPN.com tweeted that Weddle is in Los Angeles, and is talking to the Rams about signing with that team.
+Meanwhile, safety Eric Weddle has been released by the Baltimore Ravens.
+NFL insider Adam Schefter of ESPN.com tweeted that Weddle is in Los Angeles and is talking to the Rams about signing.

-Free agent predictions
+Free-agent predictions

-RB Le'Veon Bell, Pittsburgh Steelers, New York Jets
+RB Le'Veon Bell, Pittsburgh Steelers to New York Jets

-QB Nick Foles, Philadelphia Eagles, Jacksonville Jaguars
+QB Nick Foles, Philadelphia Eagles to Jacksonville Jaguars

-DL Trey Flowers, New England Patriots, Detroit Lions
+DL Trey Flowers, New England Patriots to Detroit Lions

-S Landon Collins, New York Giants, Kansas City Chiefs
+S Landon Collins, New York Giants to Kansas City Chiefs

-S Earl Thomas, Seattle Seahawks, Dallas Cowboys
+S Earl Thomas, Seattle Seahawks to Dallas Cowboys

-OT Trent Brown New England Patriots, New York Jets
+OT Trent Brown New England Patriots to New York Jets

-QB Teddy Bridgewater, New Orleans Saints, Miami Dolphins
+QB Teddy Bridgewater, New Orleans Saints to Miami Dolphins